-Recognizing the [Montreal Protocols] history of success in achieving collaborative and consensus based outcomes and that HFCs are replacements for the ODS that Parties to the MP are already successfully phasing out,
+Recognizing the Montreal Protocol's history of success in achieving collaborative and consensus-based outcomes and that hydrofluorocarbons (HFCs) are replacements for ozone-depleting substances that parties to the Montreal Protocol are already successfully phasing out,

-- 1. Work within the Montreal Protocol to an HFC amendment in 2016 by first resolving challenges by generating solutions in the contact group on the feasibility and ways of managing HFCs at Montreal Protocol meetings; - 2.
-Recognize the progress made at the 27th MOP on the challenges identified in the contact group mandate agreed at the resumed 36th OEWG (contained at Annex 1) on feasibility and ways of managing HFCs, including development of a common understanding on issues related to flexibility of implementation, 2nd and 3rd stage conversions, guidance to the ExCom, enabling activities for capacity building, and the need for an exemption for high ambient temperature countries; and endorse the concepts in Annex 2; - 3.
-Recognize that further progress still needs to be made in particular with respect to other challenges identified in the contact group mandate, for example conversion costs, technology transfer and intellectual property rights; - 4.
-Hold a series of OEWG and other meetings, including an Extraordinary Meeting of Parties in 2016; - 5.
-Continue consideration at the meetings mentioned in paragraph 4 above of agenda items 6 and 7, contained in Document UNEP/Ozl.Pro.
-27/1, including the submissions contained in UNEP/Ozl.Pro.27/5, 27/6, 27/7 and 27/8);
+- 1. To work within the Montreal Protocol to an HFC amendment in 2016 by first resolving challenges by generating solutions in the contact group on the feasibility and ways of managing HFCs during Montreal Protocol meetings; - 2.
+To recognize the progress made at the Twenty-Seventh Meeting of the Parties on the challenges identified in the mandate of the contact group agreed at the resumed thirty-sixth meeting of the Open-ended Working Group (listed in annex I to the present decision,) on the feasibility and ways of managing HFCs, including development of a common understanding on issues related to flexibility of implementation, second and third stage conversions, guidance to the Executive Committee of the Multilateral Fund for the Implementation of the Montreal Protocol, enabling activities for capacity-building and the need for an exemption for high-ambient-temperature countries, and to endorse the concepts listed in annex II to the present decision; - 3.
+To recognize that further progress still needs to be made, in particular with respect to other challenges identified in the contact group mandate, for example conversion costs, technology transfer and intellectual property rights; - 4.
+To hold in 2016 a series of Open-ended Working Group meetings and other meetings, including an extraordinary meeting of the parties; - 5.
+To continue consideration at the meetings mentioned in paragraph 4 above of items 6 and 7 of the agenda for the Twenty-Seventh Meeting of the Parties (UNEP/Ozl.Pro.
+27/1), including the submissions set out in documents UNEP/Ozl.Pro.27/5, UNEP/Ozl.Pro.27/6, UNEP/Ozl.Pro.27/7 and UNEP/Ozl.Pro.27/8);

-Annex 1 to decision XXVII/1
+Annex I to decision XXVII/1